-CONTENT CANDIDATES SHOULD BE ABLE TO: REMARKS 2.6 The Cash Book - Dual function as a book of prime entry and as a ledger account for bank and cash by use of analysis columns Explain the advantages of keeping cash in the bank Explain the purpose of the cash book Record transactions in the cash column and bank column of the cash book Post the entries from the cash book to the respective ledgers Interpret transactions and details in the cash book e.g. discount, total banked or withdrawn etc. Cash discountDishonoured cheques Explain the meaning of cash discount Outline the reasons for giving cash discounts Calculate cash discounts Explain the differences between cash discount and trade discount Explain the effect of giving and receiving cash discount on net profit Outline the reasons for a dishonoured cheque Record dishonoured cheque and discounts disallowed in the ledgers Draw up a 3-column cash book from given list of transactions 2.6.1 - Causes of discrepancy between the cash book balance and the bank statement balance - Purpose of preparing bank reconciliation statement Explain the differences between bank loan and bank overdraft Classify bank accounts, bank overdrafts and bank loans correctly in the Balance Sheet Interpret a bank statement Identify and explain the causes of discrepancy between the cash book balance and the balance on the bank statement Explain the need for preparing a bank reconciliation statement Reconcile the cash book balance with the bank statement balance by adjusting entries in the cash book and preparing a bank reconciliation statement, in respect of the following: unpresented cheques, dishonoured cheques, bank charges, direct debits, standing orders, credit transfers, dividends, correction of errors and uncredited deposits 2.6.2 Petty Cash - Need for a petty cash fund - Purpose of petty cash book - Advantages of the Imprest System Explain the need for a petty cash fund Explain the purpose of a petty cash book in relation to the cash book Explain the meaning of 'float' Explain the meaning of the imprest system Outline the advantages of the imprest system of keeping petty cash Interpret the details in the petty cash book Calculate and record the amount of reimbursement required to restore the petty cash balance to the imprest amount Draw up a petty cash book from given list of transactions
+CONTENT CANDIDATES SHOULD BE ABLE TO: REMARKS 2.6 The Cash Book Dual function as a book of prime entry and as a ledger account for bank and cash by use of analysis columns Cash discount Dishonoured cheques Explain the advantages of keeping cash in the bank Explain the purpose of the cash book Record transactions in the cash column and bank column of the cash book Post the entries from the cash book to the respective ledgers Interpret transactions and details in the cash book e.g. discount, total banked or withdrawn etc. Explain the meaning of cash discount Outline the reasons for giving cash discounts Calculate cash discounts Explain the differences between cash discount and trade discount Explain the effect of giving and receiving cash discount on net profit Outline the reasons for a dishonoured cheque Record dishonoured cheque and discounts disallowed in the ledgers Questions will not be set on drawing up a 3-column cash book.
+2.6.1 Bank Reconciliation Statement Causes of discrepancy between the cash book balance and the bank statement balance Purpose of preparing bank reconciliation statement Explain the differences between bank loan and bank overdraft Classify bank accounts, bank overdrafts and bank loans correctly in the Balance Sheet Interpret a bank statement Identify and explain the causes of discrepancy between the cash book balance and the balance on the bank statement Explain the need for preparing a bank reconciliation statement Reconcile the cash book balance with the bank statement balance by adjusting entries in the cash book and preparing a bank reconciliation statement, in respect of the following: unpresented cheques, dishonoured cheques, bank charges, direct debits, standing orders, credit transfers, dividends, correction of errors and uncredited deposits 2.6.2 Petty Cash Need for a petty cash fund Purpose of petty cash book Advantages of the imprest system Explain the need for a petty cash fund Explain the purpose of a petty cash book in relation to the cash book Explain the meaning of 'float' Explain the meaning of the imprest system Outline the advantages of the imprest system of keeping petty cash Interpret the details in the petty cash book Calculate and record the amount of reimbursement required to restore the petty cash balance to the imprest amount Questions will not be set on drawing up a petty cash book.